DragonSenses/Curiosity/Rust/ch-2/ch02-00-guessing-game-tutorial.md

    - Rust has a **strong, static type system**, but it also supports **type inference**.
    - When we wrote `let mut guess = String::new()`, Rust inferred that `guess` should be a `String` without requiring us to explicitly specify the type.
    - However, the `secret_number` is a numeric type (e.g., `i32`, `u32`, or `i64`).
-     - A few of Rust’s number types can have a value between 1 and 100: `i32`, a 32-bit number; `u32`, an unsigned 32-bit number; `i64`, a 64-bit number; as well as others.
+     - A few of Rust's number types can have a value between 1 and 100: `i32`, a 32-bit number; `u32`, an unsigned 32-bit number; `i64`, a 64-bit number; as well as others.
    - By default, Rust assumes `secret_number` is an `i32` unless we provide explicit type information elsewhere that would cause Rust to infer a different numerical type.

 2. **The Error:**